-Elizabeth Gay is a Clinical Research Assistant at Children’s Hospital of Philadelphia's Center for Injury Research and Prevention.
+Elizabeth Gay is a Clinical Research Assistant II at Children’s Hospital of Philadelphia's Center for Injury Research and Prevention.

 Elizabeth Gay joined the Center for Injury Research and Prevention at Children's Hospital of Philadelphia as a Clinical Research Assistant in 2021.
 She works with the teen driving research team to establish the foundation of driving safety among teens and young adults with ADHD and autism spectrum disorder.
 This team, led by Dr. Allison Curry, studies this in a variety of epidemiological projects.
 Elizabeth’s main projects are focused on understanding the licensure process for young people with ADHD and autism spectrum disorder.
 She also assists with other projects related to child passenger safety and distracted driving.